bernedom/bernedom.github.io/_posts/2019-06-24-cmake-interface-lib.md

 ---
 layout: post
-title: Cmake line by line - creating a header-only library
+title: CMake line by line - creating a header-only library
 thumbnail: images/cmake-logo.png
 ---

-**Cmake can be hard to figure out.** I love cmake, but unfortunately its documentation is more focused on completeness than on providing hands-on-examples.
+**CMake can be hard to figure out.** I love CMake, but unfortunately its documentation is more focused on completeness than on providing hands-on-examples.
 Since I found it hard to find a comprehensive example of how a header only library can be set up, I decided to provide an example of a CMakeLists.txt file for such a library here and analyze it line by line.
 The example is taken from [SI, a header only library that provides strongly typed physical units](https://github.com/bernedom/SI).
-In order to keep the cmake file as small as possible, few possible optimizations are omitted.
+In order to keep the CMake file as small as possible, few possible optimizations are omitted.
 Notably I stripped any information relating to testing out of the project.

 # Using a header only library